 Have a spirit like this?
 Willing hearts accept ad hoc or regular volunteers.

 Central Singapore (CDC) holds Silver Homes, which aims to provide a healthy, safe and clean living environment for seniors staying in rental units.
 The programme seeks to promote both the mental and physical well-being of seniors through the clearing of homes, installation of energy-efficient light bulbs, painting, cleaning, bed bug fumigation and more.

-You can sign up as a group of at least ten people or as an individual here.
+Want to help?
+You can sign up as a group of at least ten people or as an individual.

-If you any personal finance questions, even ones as unassuming as the one we posted above, head over to our Facebook Community where our helpful members will discuss it together with you!
+If you any personal finance questions, even ones as unassuming as the one we posted above, head over to our Seedly Community where our helpful members will discuss it together with you!